Paving the way for transitions --- a case for Weyl geometry

-This observation indicates a logically possible connection between Weyl gravity (IWOD) and electroweak theory, although the order of magnitude of $\lambda$ looks rather suspicious.
-In section 5 we explore a similar, but more convincing { transition} assuming a (global) scale change between $|\phi_{ogr}|$ and electroweak energy, $v = \chi |\phi_{ogr}|$ ($\chi$ a real constant).
+This observation indicates a logically possible connection between Weyl gravity (iWOD) and electroweak theory, although the order of magnitude of $\lambda$ looks quite suspicious.
+In the next section we explore a related, but more convincing { transition} which gives up the idea that the gravitational scalar field might be immediately identified with the Higgs field.
+Our goal is to find out whether there is a chance for the scalar field to determine the rate of clock ticking and to influence the units of mass by some relation to the electroweak theory.